ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/sds), navigate to **SDS as a Service > Block storage > Volumes**.
 1. Click **Create volume**.
-1. Select **Service instance** where the volume will be located.
+1. Select **Service instance** where the volume will be created.
 1. Specify a unique, meaningful **Name** for your volume.
 The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and should not end with a hyphen.
 You can later edit the name if you want.

     Volume names must be unique in the entire service instance.
 For example, if you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is displayed.
     {: note}

-1. Enter **Storage size** for the volume in GBs.
+1. Enter the **Storage size** for the volume in GBs.
 Volume sizes can be between 10 GB and 32 TBs.
 1. Click **Create**.
 During the new volume creation, the volume is in `Pending` state.
 The status changes to `Available` or `Failed` based on the actual state of the volume.